 the U.S. and want to use T-Mobile and change the graphics, you must go into the T-Mobile Germany folder and switch out the

 graphics there.
 In this example, I will show you how to switch out the AT&T stock graphics.
 Double click the ATT_US.bundle

 Drag and drop the files you want to swap out.

 Confirm the transfer by clicking "Overwrite All".

-Turn off the iPhone then turn it back on (you could also use the killall SpringBoard command from
+Turn off the iPhone then turn it back on (or use the Respring program, in the Utilities folder

-the Terminal to do this quicker).
+of the Installer).
 Check your work.
 That's it!

 Ok, let's switch out a couple more graphics...

 If you'd like to see what other graphics you can change out, and what images I have ready for download,

 I'm going to show you how to change a couple springboard icons now.
 Here's the tricky part, most applications on the